fstarnaud/ozp-documentation-wiki/OZP-Release-Process.md

 * and push the merge and new tag to master: `git push --follow-tags`
 * now merge the release back to develop: `git checkout develop; git merge master --no-ff; git push`.
 For the merge comment, use something like "Merge branch master back into develop after release"

 After this is done, wait for Jenkins to finish building everything (if you disabled the deploy jobs prior to making the release, re-enable them now and manually trigger them).
-After that's finished, sanity check that things look on on both ci-develop and ci-master.
+After that's finished, sanity check that things look good on both ci-develop and ci-master.
 Also check the latest build artifacts for the various repos (especially `ozp-rest`) and make sure file sizes and dates look right.

 After verifying the release, let someone on ADV know to 'hit the button' to transfer the release over.